Review Summary: Perfection.

-From the instrumental amalgamation of the opening sequence in “Drown Within”, the cacophonous and yet strangely harmonious bedlam that permeates “Withered and Obsolete”, to the gargantuan climax of the title track, Everything is Fire
+From the opening coalescence of “Drown Within”, to the eerie cacophony that is “Withered and Obsolete”, to the hair-raising climax of the title track, Everything is Fire

 Everything is Fire